-The CFT and the California Labor Federation were co-sponsors of the legislation that created Labor History Month.
-In 2012, Gov. Jerry Brown signed AB 2269 (Swanson, D-Oakland) into law.
+The CFT and the California Labor Federation were co-sponsors of the legislation that created Labor History Month in 2012, when Gov. Jerry Brown signed AB 2269 (Swanson, D-Oakland) into law.
 The CFT continues to work with friends in the Legislature and the labor movement to disseminate information and instructional materials, and carry out the spirit of the law, as stated below.

-California Education Code, Section 51009: The month of May is hereby deemed to be Labor History Month throughout the public schools, and school districts are encouraged to commemorate this month with appropriate educational exercises that make pupils aware of the role the labor movement has played in shaping California and the United States.
+Under California Education Code, Section 51009, “the month of May is hereby deemed to be Labor History Month throughout the public schools, and school districts are encouraged to commemorate this month with appropriate educational exercises that make pupils aware of the role the labor movement has played in shaping California and the United States.”

 Why commemorate Labor History Month?

 What role has the labor movement played?
 Most of the middle class arrived in that economic neighborhood when working people got together, formed unions, and wrested a fair share of what they produced from their employers.
 In other words, it was by acting like a working class that most of our families became middle class during the last century.

 One example is the New Deal, created by a president conscious of the enormous upsurge in unionization and worker activism in the 1930s, consisting of laws such as the National Labor Relations Act, Social Security Act, Unemployment Insurance Act, and Fair Labor Standards Act.
 While most people think of these as Roosevelt’s legacy, he didn’t do this alone.
 It took a massive surge of unionization, with workers engaged in strikes, demonstrations, factory seizures, and political action, pushing up from below, before those in power heard their message and created the New Deal.